Zettlr/Zettlr/README.md

 `$ yarn less`\
 `$ yarn handlebars`

 to compile both the style sheets and the precompiled `handlebars.js` templates.
+(If you are using `npm`, the command is `npm run less`, etc.)

 ## License